chen1649chenli/sql-key-summary/README.md

 # sql-key-summary
 Summary of key SQL skills.
+The example code is based on mysql.